 Firm vs Soft Mattress for Kids

 Trying to decide between a firm vs soft mattress for kids?
 Kids generally need firm support for postural alignment when they are young.
 A kids organic mattress that is too soft might lead to improper spine alignment, which could cause posture and back issues.
 A good comfort level for a kids mattress is firm or cushion firm, which means the organic mattress is supportive and firm with some cushion for comfort.
-Good postural and spinal alignment is not simply about firmness but whether a mattress distributes weight properly.
+Good postural and spinal alignment is not simply about firmness but whether a mattress distributes weight properly. (see below section on individually wrapped coils)

 As they grow older, kids may begin to prefer a softer mattress, but this is always a matter of preference.
 It’s best to begin with a firm mattress since you can always add a soft topper as your child grows older.
 You can always make a firm mattress softer, but if you start out with a soft mattress and find your child needs more support, there’s not a lot you can do.